-The CONCORD programme at the London School of Hygiene & Tropical Medicine comprises epidemiological research, teaching and capacity-building in cancer survival world-wide.
+The CONCORD programme at the London School of Hygiene & Tropical Medicine comprises epidemiological research, teaching and capacity-building in global surveillance of cancer survival.
 CONCORD is supported by the Union for International Cancer Control (UICC) as a programme of strategic significance for the World Cancer Declaration.

 The CONCORD Working Group met on 20-21 September 2012 in Cork, Ireland, after the IACR 2012 Conference.
-The agenda and presentations from the Working Group meeting are available.
+The agenda and presentations are available.

 Participants in the CONCORD-2 study can register and then access CONCORD-2 documents.
 After registering, please keep the email with the user name and password, so that you can access the documents as needed.

-For any enquiries about CONCORD, please contact the CONCORD Programme Manager, Natalia Sanz, at firstname.lastname@example.org.
+For administrative enquiries, please contact the CONCORD Programme Manager, Natalia Sanz: firstname.lastname@example.org.

 For scientific or analytic enquiries, please contact the CONCORD Central Analytic Team: email@example.com.